mfsjr/manifold-dx/README.md

 # Manifold-dx for React

-## A TypeScript Ipmlementation of Flux
+## A TypeScript Implementation of Flux

 The goal here is to provide a fantastic developer experience, using simple Flux mechanics.
 The framework provides API's so developers don't have to define